Finding the Best Places to Retire Since 2006!

 Is Kansas Considered Tax Friendly for Retirement?
 Somewhat

 Cons: Manhattan is in "Tornado Alley' and has a tornado risk 175% above the national average.
 The poverty rate is above the national average, but this is attributed to the large student population.

-Notes: The city has grown 9% during the last decade but has little racial diversity.
-Home prices have increased 10% since last year.
+Notes: The city has maintained its population during the last decade, and home prices have increased 7% since last year.

 Recommended as a Retirement Spot?
 Yes